-If you’re not familiar with Frequent Flyer Day, join the club.
-It’s one of those obscure observances that doesn’t gain much altitude.
+If you are not familiar with Frequent Flyer Day, join the club.
+It is one of those obscure observances that does not gain much altitude.
 Let’s help it take off by figuring out how to celebrate this May 1 oddity.

-It started back in 1972.
-United instituted the first rewards program aimed at encouraging repeat business.
+It started back in 1972 when United Airlines instituted the first rewards program aimed at encouraging repeat business.
 It was a great idea, but frequent travel only netted you a plaque and some promotional material.

 Thinking bigger down in the Lone Star State, Texas International upped the ante in 1979.
 Air time netted additional air time based on accumulated miles.
 Today, all the major carriers offer a dizzying array of enticements.